skupperproject/skewer/example/README.md

 [install-script]: https://github.com/skupperproject/skupper-website/blob/main/input/install.sh
 [install-docs]: https://skupper.io/install/

-## Step 2: Set up your kubeconfigs
+## Step 2: Set up your namespaces

-Skupper is designed for use with multiple namespaces, usually on different clusters.
+Skupper is designed for use with multiple Kubernetes namespaces, usually on different clusters.
 The `skupper` and `kubectl` commands use your [kubeconfig][kubeconfig] and current context to select the namespace where they operate.

 [kubeconfig]: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/